-In addition, the founders had an ongoing strategic debate about whether the company should aim to go broad and add as many cities as possible, or go narrow and focus on just a few cities.
-Most of their competitors were taking the narrow route, so this wasn’t a tempting alternative.
-On the other hand, how could they go broad without having to build a new dataset for each city, when the cities were reluctant to cooperate?
+In addition, the founders continuously debated whether Moovit should expand by adding as many cities on the app as possible or to narrow their range by focusing on higher quality in a handful of cities.
+Most of their competitors chose the latter route, so it wasn't a tempting alternative.
+On the other hand, how could they widen their scope without having to build a new dataset for each city?
+Especially when the cities were reluctant to cooperate?

 More on the impact

-The impact was dramatic, not only on the local communities, but also on the company.
-What this community-driven approach allowed Moovit to do was to make the strategic decision to go broad.
-They are the first company providing a multi-modal transit service ever to be able to do that.
-Because they owned the data and were no longer reliant on cities, they could finally provide this service back to the users.
+The impact was dramatic, not only on the local communities but also on the company.
+The community-driven approach allowed Moovit to strategically expand across other cities and countries, making them the first multi-modal transit service ever to do so.
+Because they owned the data and were no longer reliant on cities, they could finally provide this service to the users.

-Moovit collects over three billion aggregated and anonymous data points per day about the people flow in cities through tracking users on their journey and their global network of volunteers mapping public transit information where it is not readily available.
-This program has allowed the company to compile the most comprehensive data sets about commuting in and around cities available anywhere.
-Not only has this data fuelled Moovit’s growth and enabled them to expand their product offering for the consumer, it has also become a main revenue stream for the company.
+By tracking users on their journeys and utilizing a global network of volunteers who map public transit information where it is not readily available, Moovit collects over three billion aggregated and anonymous data points per day on people flow in cities.
+This allows the company to compile comprehensive data on commuting in and around cities.
+Not only has this data fueled Moovit’s growth and enabled them to expand their product offering for the consumer, but it has also become a main revenue stream for the company.

-Today, instead of Moovit asking cities for their transit data, the tables have turned, and city planners, consultants, transport operators and construction companies are using Moovit’s data to improve infrastructure, systems and operations.
-Not only is Moovit serving consumers through the app, but, by aggregating, anonymizing and segmenting data has become the brain behind how our future transport systems will evolve.
+Today, instead of Moovit asking cities for their transit data, the tables have turned, and city planners, consultants, transport operators, and construction companies are using Moovit’s data to improve infrastructure, systems, and operations.
+Moovit not only serves customers through its app, but by aggregating, anonymizing, and segmenting data, it has also become the brainpower behind how future transport systems will evolve.

 The future of urban mobility

-Today, Moovit has more than 200 million users, and is adding 1.1 million new users per day.
-The company has grown five times in just two years and covers multi-modal transit in 2,200 cities within more than 80 countries.
-Each day, they capture about 3 billion data points about aggregated people movement in cities.
-Moovit provides a free multi-modal transportation service, including transit methods beyond public transportation, such as Uber, Lyft, bikes, car-pooling and more.
+Today, Moovit has more than 800 million users and is adding 1.1 million new users per day.
+The company's size has quintupled in just two years and covers multi-modal transit in more than 3,200 cities in more than 103 countries.
+Each day, they capture about 6 billion anonymous data points about aggregated people movement in cities.
+Moovit provides a free multi-modal transportation service, including transit methods beyond public transportation, such as Uber, Lyft, bikes, carpooling, and more.